 - Square Footage: Less than 500

-While this heater will still require a 240V connection to achieve the required heat, they are easy to use, simple to mount and will take the chill off a cold workshop.
+While this heater will still require a 240V connection to achieve the necessary heat, they are easy to use, simple to mount, and will take the chill off a cold workshop.

 Pros